BrookTsui/BrookTsui.github.io/_pages/interest.md

 Except the beauty, it is also indispensable in the study of particle physics.
 That the discrepancies from the regular SM can be revealed by GR should not be mysterious since only by GR one can see the large-scale quantum world, whence arise:

-- **Dark Matter**, which was proposed as a potential candiate causing the [difference of observed mass distribution of galactic clusters](https://en.wikipedia.org/wiki/Abell_1689) to the theoretical result.
+- **Dark Matter**, which was firstly proposed as a potential candiate causing the [difference of observed mass distribution of galactic clusters](https://en.wikipedia.org/wiki/Abell_1689) to the theoretical result.
 By approximation, it accounts 85% of the total mass.
 The huge amount of invisible matters implies a rather fascinating as well as ineffable world.
-We have, so far, considered many possible dark matters, including dark photons, axions, and PBHs, with a broad energy scale.
+We have, so far, considered many possible dark matters, including dark photons, axions, sterile neutrinos, and PBHs, with a broad energy scale.

+For the dark side, we are but the 'dark side' and the minority, which poorly consists of 15% of the total mass.
+How many would the coincidence of our world hold in a much large realm?
+How many things are unimaginable awaiting us to unveil?

 - **Dark Energy**.
 Also the extremely small [cosmological constant $\Lambda$](../files/Solacc.pdf) which is responsible for the observed expansion of the universe cannot be explained by any natural fine-tuning mechanisms of QFT.
 To account for it, we need to go beyond the current picture of physics, at least QFT.